Quinn-John88/jquery-salary-calculator/README.md

 VSCODE

 ## Acknowledgement
-Thanks to [EmergingDigitalAcademy] who equipped me with the tools and aided me in the porduction of this application.
+Thanks to Emerging Digital Academy who equipped me with the tools and aided me in the porduction of this application.

 ## Support
 If you have suggestions or issues, please email me at [johnson.fargo87@gmail.com]